 Population health is not just a buzzword.
 It applies to all of us who care for families.
 Giving good care to your patients starts with identifying and understanding who they are.
-For example, do you have a way to identify all of your 5-year-old active patients so you can reach out to them over the summer and recall those missing school-mandated vaccines prior to the first day of school?
+For example, do you have a way to identify all of your 5-year-old active patients so you can reach out to them and recall those missing school-mandated vaccines?
 Can you identify and close care gaps for 16-year-olds who need their second MCV4 or those adolescents that never completed their HPV series?

 According to the Advisory Committee on Immunization Practices (ACIP), the most fundamental clinical decision support tool that pediatricians want to reliably care for patients is vaccine forecasting, including catch-up schedules.
 The ACIP schedule is complex.
 New combination vaccines with various age specifications and minimal intervals are adding to the complexity all the time.
 Having a computer tool to sanity-check your mental processes is key to reducing errors.
 Prompting team members at every opportunity with which vaccines are due, reduces missed opportunities to vaccinate.
 A good immunization CDS tool puts that information in front of the triage nurse, the front desk at check-in, the clinical staff, the provider, and the family on the patient portal.

 Vaccines are the second most costly item for a pediatric practice (only surpassed by payroll) and when managed well, can be a source of profit.
-Having a tool which facilitates upcoming inventory needs based on ages of your patients, and knowing at all times current stock (and how much money you have in that refrigerator!) can inform smart business decisions for vaccine ordering.
+Having a tool that facilitates upcoming inventory needs based on the ages of your patients, and knowing at all times current stock (and how much money you have in that refrigerator!) can inform smart business decisions for vaccine ordering.

 So what happens when your children are all vaccinated and up to date?
 Your patients, your families, and your communities are all healthier.
 Partnering with families, you can be the difference between a preventable outbreak in your community or a community that is safe and protected.